jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

 # Material Pager Sliding Tab Strip for Xamarin.Android

+** This library has now been deprecated by the new Android Support Design Library.
+Please see the full component for a sample: https://components.xamarin.com/view/xamandroidsupportdesign**

 Interactive paging indicator widget, compatible with the `ViewPager` from the Android Support Library.